Before and After

 What are the risks and side effects of surgery?

 Complications are rare and usually minor, but each operation carries a risk depending on the individual characteristics of the patient.
-All potential risks and side-effects are discussed with the patient during a consultation with our skilled plastic surgeons.
+All potential risks and side-effects are discussed with the patient during a consultation with our skilled plastic surgeons in NYC specialized in abdominoplasty (tummy tuck).

 Occasionally, a small hematoma or a reservoir of body fluids may appear under the skin.
 The drain established at the time of surgery should limit the occurrence.
 Any subsequent fluid accumulations can often be removed at a follow-up visit using a needle and syringe.
 The situation when it is necessary to return to the operating room is extremely infrequent.